arabs-in-neuro/arabs-in-neuro.github.io/introcompneuro.md

 title: Introduction to Computational Neuroscience
 ---

-**Applications are now closed.
+**Applications for 2022 are now closed.
 Thanks to everyone who applied.
 We will announce the participants soon**

 **Objectives**: Introduce tools that are essential for starting work in computational neuroscience.
 It includes pre-requisite knowledge such as programming with Python, linear algebra, calculus, statistics, and basic neuroscience.